vandomed/stocks/README.md

 The **stocks** package has a variety of functions for analyzing investments and investment strategies.
 I use it for a lot of my articles on [Seeking Alpha](https://seekingalpha.com/author/dane-van-domelen/articles#regular_articles).
 The package relies heavily on [Yahoo!
 Finance](https://finance.yahoo.com/) for historical prices and on the **quantmod** package for downloading that data into R.

-There are functions for calculating performance metrics, backtesting trading strategies, and visualizing the performance of funds or strategies.
-I would say it is similar in spirit to the website [Portfolio Visualizer](https://www.portfoliovisualizer.com/) and the R package **PerformanceAnalytics**.
+There are functions for calculating performance metrics, visualizing the performance of funds and multi-fund portfolios, and backtesting trading strategies.
+The main functions are:

-Like most vignettes, the purpose here will be to illustrate typical usage of the functions in **stocks**.
-I'll try to incorporate some interesting examples.

-To start, here are the functions:

 <table>
 <colgroup>